-These differences are valuation adjustments between the Solvency II basis and financial reporting basis.
+1 These differences are valuation adjustments between the Solvency II basis and financial reporting basis.

-These differences are reclassification adjustments between the Solvency II basis and financial reporting basis.
+2 These differences are reclassification adjustments between the Solvency II basis and financial reporting basis.

-The financial reporting basis total assets reported in table D1-1 above differ from the Group's statutory accounts by £352m.
-This is due to Financial and Credit Institutions not being consolidated on a line by line basis within the reporting basis assets and liabilities in Section D, in line with their treatment on the Solvency II basis as a single line "holdings in related undertakings including participations" - this resulted in a reduction in assets and liabilities of £292.8m compared to the statutory accounts.
-In addition, the value of in-force linked non-profit business which is classified as an asset in the statutory accounts of £59.2m is classified under technical provisions in the Solvency II Balance Sheet and therefore to ensure comparability has been classified under liabilities within the financial reporting basis column in technical provisions in section D.2.3.
+The financial reporting basis total assets reported in table D1-1 above is lower than the Society's statutory accounts by £45,536k as the value of in-force linked non-profit business is classified as an asset in the statutory accounts, but classified under technical provisions in the Solvency II Balance Sheet.
+To ensure comparability this has been classified under liabilities within the financial reporting basis column in technical provisions in section D.2.3.